Skip to main content

 To find a project Mobility Zone location, or if a project is eligible for the Active Transportation in Lieu Fee, enter the project’s assessor parcel number in the Active Transportation in Lieu Fee calculator.

-For more information refer to the Complete Community: Mobility Choice Program.
+For more information, refer to the Complete Community: Mobility Choice Program.

-Regional Transportation Congestion Improvement Program Fees (RTCIP)
+Regional Transportation Congestion Improvement Program Fees

-This fee is applicable only on new residential development.
-On-site affordable (low income) units may be exempt from the RTCIP fee.
+This fee is applicable only to new residential development.
+On-site affordable (low-income) units may be exempt from the Regional Transportation Congestion Improvement Program Fee if the covenant restriction period is at least 55 years.
 The fees were established to ensure that new development directly invests in the region's transportation system to offset the negative impact of growth on congestion and mobility.
-To learn more about the City of San Diego RTCIP Funding Program, review the latest adopted program.
+To learn more about the City of San Diego Regional Transportation Congestion Improvement Program Funding Program, review the latest adopted program.

-Housing Impact Fees (HIF)
+Housing Impact Fees

 This fee is collected for non-residential development and is due at final inspection.
 This fee is deposited into the San Diego Housing Trust Fund to meet, in part, affordable housing needs in San Diego.
 To learn more about payment of Housing Impact Fees, review Municipal Code Section 98.0610.